splunk-soar-connectors/git/README.md

 Type: **generic**
 Read only: **False**

 This action will overwrite the contents of the existing file with the specified input in the local working directory.<br>If <b>vault_id</b> is specified the contents are overwritten from the file in the vault, else from the data in the <b>contents</b> parameter.
-The <b>contents</b> parameter can only contain textual data.
+The <b>contents</b> parameter can only contain textual data

 #### Action Parameters
 PARAMETER | REQUIRED | DESCRIPTION | TYPE | CONTAINS